-It is now widely accepted that the eukaryotic cells consist of highly functional symbiotic arrangements of procaryotes that have become totally interdependent with other constituents.
-Eucaryotic flagella derive from anaerobic spirochetes; mitochondria, from prokaryotic bacteria that were capable of respiration as well as ferogy, where their meanings may differ so drastically in the same species (such as baboons) in different ecosystems.
+It is vitally necessary unless one is a mindless acolyte, to know what Wilson means by "organized" and "cooperative" here - two culturally, philosophically, and ethically laden terms that have far-reaching implications in social theory, not to speak of biology, where their meanings may differ so drastically in the same species (such as baboons) in different ecosystems.
 One finds, in fact, that Chapter Two in no way clarified the meaning of these highly charged terms.
 If anything, Wilson wanders all over the place.
 We no more know what "cooperation," means than we know the meaning of "organization."
 Wilson's definitions are as arbitrary as they are intuitive.
 We are urged, in fact, to define the terms "society" and "social" sufficiently "broadly in order to prevent the exclusion of many interesting (!) phenomena" - in whose opinion and by what criteria Wilson fails to explain.